 The idea was unthinkable without Claudia Andujar.
 An in-depth photographer of Yanomami life, she knew Davi well and had lived in Yanomami communities over many years.
 She could easily translate into English, and was no stranger to problems and risk: having escaped Nazi-occupied Hungary as a teenager (her father was killed in Dachau), her anti-Nazi background was a driving force behind her involvement in the indigenous support movement.

 On landing in Heathrow, I drove them first to the west of England for a few days acclimatization.
 Davi seemed relaxed, though his thoughts were racing.
-As he wiped his finger along the frosted top of the car, he announced that he now understood why white people were that ">Make a monthly tax-deductible donation to Truthout and support accurate, independent journalism.
+As he wiped his finger along the frosted top of the car, he announced that he now understood why white people were that color: it was the cold and lack of sun.
+This was the first of a stream of observations as he enfolded each new experience into his shaman’s perception.
+They have continued for years, through visits which have since taken in Stonehenge and Avebury (particularly important), Iron Age longbarrows (chilling), the Giotto frescoes in Padua (uninteresting), and the spectacular roof of Milan’s Gothic cathedral (attractive, as opposed to the city in general).
+Like most Amazon Indians, Davi generally finds our cities savage and hostile.

 There is no doubt that the excitement resulting from Davi’s first international trip propelled the campaign onto a different level.
 Within a few months, the Brazilian government opened the Yanomami area to once-banned support organizations, and CCPYteams formally took over part of its official medical program.
 As a new Brazilian president embarked on a world tour, he was repeatedly met by Survival’s orchestrated letter deliveries and petitions.
 His environment minister declared that the country was ‘being crucified’ on the international stage.
 Demonstrations and vigils grew.
 Prince Charles abandoned protocol, much to the British government’s consternation, and caught the mood in a 1990 Kew Gardens speech, when he called the Yanomami situation a ‘pattern of collective genocide’.